 Some states have been working through these issues for decades.
 In places like Louisiana and Texas, communities have learned hard lessons from major storms and coastal changes.
 Their experience, along with insights from communities that have recently faced disasters, offers practical guidance for cities and counties working to strengthen their own coastal resilience efforts.

-Steve: There’s also a broader national shift happening.
+Steve: There’s a broader national shift happening.
 More communities recognize the impacts of climate change and sea level rise.
 Louisiana saw this firsthand after Hurricane Katrina.
 That experience reshaped how the state thinks about and plans for coastal risk.

 Steve: Louisiana’s master planning didn’t happen overnight.
 It took decades of public engagement, technical development, and steady implementation to get to where we are now.
 The state’s willingness to learn from both successes and failures helped it build one of the most complete coastal programs in the country.
 These projects range from river diversions and flood protection to marsh restoration and pump stations.
 They pair built infrastructure with ecosystem restoration, including wetlands, river‑marsh connections, and living shorelines.